The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 4Gi 17% 25% Excessive

-By increasing to 2Gi, peak usage was kept around 50%, providing sufficient headroom.
+By increasing to 2Gi, peak usage came in at around 50%, securing sufficient headroom.

-Python's (CPython) internal memory allocator (pymalloc) retains a pool of memory for released objects and rarely returns it to the OS.
-In other words, even after processing completes and threads terminate, the process RSS (Resident Set Size) does not decrease.
-Even if you explicitly call gc.collect(), Python's internal objects are released, but the memory usage as seen from the OS does not change.
+Python's (CPython) internal memory allocator (pymalloc) retains memory pools for freed objects and rarely returns them to the OS.
+This means that even after processing completes and threads terminate, the process's RSS (Resident Set Size) does not decrease.
+Even calling gc.collect() explicitly will free Python-internal objects, but the memory usage as seen by the OS won't change.
 For this reason, peak memory usage becomes the resident memory, and the memory limit must be set according to the peak.

 Deployment Command